What is the Insolvency Service and What Does it Do?

 What Powers do The Insolvency Service have?

 The Insolvency Service has a significant range of powers to investigate companies that are both in liquidation and still trading, where it believes there may be financial or other misconduct.
-In 2017, the BEIS Criminal Enforcement Team transferred to the Insolvency Service.
 The Insolvency Service’s Criminal Enforcement Team is the country’s main criminal enforcement agency for insolvency related fraud

 It may be informed of potential fraud or misconduct by an insolvency practitioner or a member of the public, who could be a creditor or an investor.and corporate misconduct and can prosecute cases that are referred by other agencies such as Companies House.